-2.1 Freedom to meet and communicate with others peacefully; to speak freely, share ideas and opinions, and protest in ways that neither violate the dignity of others nor interfere with school programs or rules; This may happen through social media as well as physical or electronic/ digital circulation of information such as newspapers, literature, leaflets, or petitions on school property and in accordance with school cell phone policy.
+2.1 Freedom to meet and communicate with others peacefully; to speak freely, share ideas and opinions, and protest in ways that neither violate the dignity of others nor interfere with school programs or rules^{1,3,13}; This may happen through social media as well as physical or electronic/

 - 2.2 Advocate for yourself, your peers, your school, and your community.
-This includes, but is not limited to: making recommendations for courses, clubs, and activities that will enrich your school community; engaging in civic discourse about topics and issues that impact your community; informing or evaluating school policy; having access to the information you need in order to improve the health and wellness of your school. - 2.3 Serve on or participate in meetings held by Student Voice Committees, Student Government, Student Advisory Councils, Local School Councils as well as other activities, clubs, and organizations including social and educational clubs; political, religious, and philosophical groups; or teams available at their school without discrimination.2.3 - 2.4 Wear what they choose within school-based uniform guidelines.
-Depending on the school's dress code, this includes accessories with political or religious messages that are not disruptive, unsafe, Bias-based/ discriminatory, or blatantly offensive to others.
+This includes, but is not limited to: making recommendations for courses, clubs, and activities that will enrich your school community; engaging in civic discourse about topics and issues that impact your community; informing or evaluating school policy; having access to the information you need in order to improve the health and wellness of your school. - 2.3 Serve on or participate in meetings held by Student Voice Committees, Student Government, Student Advisory Councils, Local School Councils as well as other activities, clubs, and organizations including social and educational clubs; political, religious, and philosophical groups; or teams available at their school without discrimination.^{2.3} - 2.4 Wear what they choose within school-based uniform guidelines.
+Depending on the school's dress code, this includes accessories with political or religious messages that are not disruptive, unsafe, Bias-based/ discriminatory, or blatantly offensive to others.2